Caracas: Economy

 Businesses that are located in Caracas include service companies, banks, and malls, among others.
 It has a largely service-based economy, apart from some industrial activity in its metropolitan area.
 The Caracas Stock Exchange and Petróleos de Venezuela (PDVSA) are headquartered here.
 PDVSA, a state-run organization, is the largest company in Venezuela, and negotiates all the international agreements for the distribution and export of petroleum.
 When it existed, the airline Viasa had its headquarters in the Torre Viasa.

 Several international companies and embassies are located in El Rosal and Las Mercedes, in the Caracas area.
 The city also serves as a hub for communication and transportation infrastructure between the metropolitan area and the rest of the country.
 Important industries in Caracas include chemicals, textiles, leather, food, iron, and wood products.
 There are also rubber and cement factories.
 Its nominal GDP is US$70 billion and the GDP (PPP) per capita is US$24,000.

 A 2009 United Nations survey reported that the cost of living in Caracas was 89% of that of the survey's baseline city, New York.
-However, this statistic is based upon a fixed currency-exchange-rate of 2003 and might not be completely realistic, due to the elevated inflation rates of the last several years.